mclegoman/luminance/ResourcepackGuide/AddingShaders.md

 - PrevTexel involves the PrevSampler - so it probably means Previous Texel
 - fragColor is set to something involving CurrTexel and PrevTexel

-Lets try reverse engineer what this does:
+Let's try reverse engineer what this does:
 - Just before the main function, we see `out vec4 fragColor;`, so fragColor is probably the color which is outputted
 - PrevTexel and CurrTexel are both used with a .rgb - so they're definitely colours
 - The color on the screen obviously varies from pixel to pixel, which means PrevTexel and CurrTexel need to be varying too, so texture(Sampler, texCoord) probably means "get the color at this Coordinate" - we see `in vec2 texCoord;` so it's presumably an input to the function in some way - "Texture Coordinate" seems like a reasonable expansion of texCoord